addrummond/ibexfarm/docker/Readme.md

 sudo systemctl enable ibexfarm-server.service
 ```

-TODO TODO NOT TRUE
-At this point, you should be able to see the Ibex Farm homepage.
-For example,
+At this point, if the server is up and running, you should be able to
-if the IP address of your linode is `192.192.192.192`, go to:
+retrieve `index.html` by running `wget http://localhost:8888`.

 ```
 http://192.192.192.192/